hannahyzhao/HannahZhao/src/content/work/google.md

 ---
-company: "Google"
+company: "Index Studios"
-role: "Staff Software Engineer"
+role: "Founder"
-dateStart: "11/27/2022"
+dateStart: "09/16/2021"
 dateEnd: "Now"
 ---

-Sit amet consectetur adipisicing elit.
-Iure illo neque tempora, voluptatem est quaerat voluptas praesentium ipsa dolorem dignissimos nulla ratione distinctio quae maiores eligendi nostrum?
-Quibusdam, debitis voluptatum, lorem ipsum dolor.
+Index Studios is an innovative interior and lifestyle brand based in China.
+Created and founded by Hannah Zhao, the collection explores impeccable designs through life experience and shares insight into life to build a connection with customers who share the same values.
+Respectful of minimalism, yet with an avant-garde touch, we show respect to our designers and customers and focus on the design and the quality of the products.

-- Aadipisicing elit.
+- Project Management.
 Iure illo neque tempora, voluptatem est.
 - dolorem dignissimos nulla ratione.
 - Quibusdam, debitis voluptatum, lorem ipsum dolor.